 The Age Pension assets test is one of the tests that you must pass if you plan to claim the Age Pension.
 The Age Pension assets test involves 2 main thresholds, with the lower assets threshold determining if you will receive the FULL Age Pension and the higher assets threshold determining if you will receive the PART Age Pension.

 Background: An eligible individual must satisfy the Age Pension assets test, and the Age Pension income test to receive a FULL, or PART, Age Pension.
 The amount of Age Pension will be based on the test that delivers the lowest amount of Age Pension entitlement.
 If an individual fails one of the tests, then he or she will not be eligible for the Age Pension.
 An individual must also satisfy a residency test.
-For more information on the Age Pension rules work and the steps involved when claiming the Age Pension, see SuperGuide article How do I apply for the Australian Age Pension?
+For more information on the Age Pension rules work and the steps involved when claiming the Age Pension, see SuperGuide article Australian Age Pension: Am I eligible and how do I apply?

 According to Centrelink, an asset for the purposes of the Age Pension assets test is any property or item of value that you or your partner own or have an interest in, including assets held outside Australia.

 Centrelink takes into account nearly all assets a person owns, although there are some assets that are exempt from the Age Pension assets test – the most significant exempt asset is your principal place of residence.

 Assessable assets for the Age Pension assets test include:

 - Household contents and personal effects

 - Collections, such as stamps or coins or antiques

 - Financial investments, including cash, term deposits, shares (for further detail on financial investments see also SuperGuide article Age Pension income test: Deeming rates and deeming thresholds)

 - Superannuation pensions (also considered a financial investment)